The Rich History of Eagle Mountain House

 THE BEGINNINGS OF EAGLE MOUNTAIN HOUSE

-In 1879, a New England farmhouse accommodating 12 guests, opened.
-The Cyrus and Marcia Gale family operated the Inn and working farm, which produced much of the food enjoyed by the guests.
+In 1879, a New England farmhouse accommodated 12 guests at a time.
+The Cyrus and Marcia Gale family with their children operated the inn and working farm., which produced much of the food enjoyed by the guests.
 The lower pasture was for farming, grazing animals, and producing hay.

-Late in the 1900’s a “few” holes of golf were created to keep the Inn competitive with other Jackson hotels.
-This new sport had arrived from Scotland and was the latest rage!
+Late in the 1800’s three holes of golf were created to keep the Inn competitive with other Jackson hotels.
+This new sport had arrived in Scotland and was the latest rage!

-The Inn was then expanded to two buildings, accommodating up to 125 guests.
+In 1890 the hotel was expanded with Eagle Hall and could accommodate up to 125 guests.
 Similar to today, the spectacular views, rural surroundings, and the fresh air of the mountains drew guests.

-The barn, original to this period, included a Carriage House.
-This space originally housed horses and carriages, eventually being adapted for use as a garage for automobiles.
-Today, this is now a sought-after event space with stunning indoor/outdoor options.
+The barn, original to this period, originally housed horses and carriages.
+1910 The Carriage House was built eventually being adapted for use as a garage for automobiles.
+Today, this is now a sought-after event space with stunning indoor/outdoor options with great views.

-In 1915, the Main Inn was destroyed by fire.
+In 1915, The original Eagle Mountain House was destroyed by fire.

 A Timeless Retreat in the Heart of the White Mountains